barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ## Notes

+This case can be found as:
-Case 2 of Gateless Barrier is also:
+- Case 2 of Gateless Barrier
 - Case 8 of Book of Serenity,
 - Case 102 of Dogen's Shinji Shobogenzo.